nativefier/nativefier/docs/api.md

 Use a Widevine-enabled version of Electron for DRM playback, see https://github.com/castlabs/electron-releases.

-Note: some sites (like Udemy or HBO Max) using Widevine may still refuse to load videos.
+Note: some sites using Widevine (like Udemy or HBO Max) may still refuse to load videos, and require EVS-signing your Nativefier app to work.
 Try signing your app using CastLabs tools.
-See [#1147](https://github.com/nativefier/nativefier/issues/1147#issuecomment-828750362).
+See https://github.com/castlabs/electron-releases/wiki/EVS and [#1147](https://github.com/nativefier/nativefier/issues/1147#issuecomment-828750362).
 TL;DR:

 ```bash
 # Install CastLabs tools: